libindic/normalizer/README.md

 # LibIndic Normalizer

 LibIndic's normalizer module may be used to normalize the text to a canonical format to handle inconsistencies in text.
+Apply normalization rules based on the language code.
 Right now, it supports Malayalam language only.

 ## Features